Joecstarr/thesis/sections/future_work/minimalization.md

 #### Identification of Minimal Representations for Arborescent Tangles

-Second, and seemingly significantly more challenging, is the identification of the minimal representative of a given arborescent tangle.
+Second, and more challenging, is the identification of the minimal representative of a given arborescent tangle.
 That is, identifying the minimal representative, arborescent or otherwise as in
 @fig-6starstar_nonminimal.
 This task requires the development of a